runtimeverification/rv-predict/README.md

 - the `--dir` option can be used to specify the output directory of the tool.
 - the `--log` option can used (usually in conjunction with the `--dir` option to tell RV-Predict that the prediction phase should be skipped.
 - the `--predict` option can used (usually in conjunction with the `--dir` option to tell RV-Predict that the logging phase should be skipped, reusing an already logged trace to run the prediction algorithms on.
 - the `--timeout` option controls the total execution time we allow for the prediction phase.
-- the `--java` option can be used as the final RV-specific option, to separate the RV parameters from the Java ones.
-This is especially useful if the command line of the program being run uses arguments with the same syntax as the RV-Predict ones.
+- `--` can be used as a terminator for the RV-Predict options.

 ### Advanced options